mjz-smu/codelab_instructions/README.md

 The app will deploy to http://PROJECT-ID.appspot.com

+You now have a live PKE application running on port 8080.

 ### Load a dashboard configuration

 #### Step 1

 Open the project URL http://PROJECT_ID.appspot.com in your browser.
+Open the running PKE application using the Cloud Shell **Web Preview** button, then **Preview on port 8080**.

 #### Step 2